cyberpay/rellax/README.md

 Use the `data-rellax-speed` attribute to set the speed of a `.rellax` element to something other than the default value (which is `-2`).
 A negative value will make it move slower than regular scrolling, and a positive value will make it move faster.
 We recommend keeping the speed between `-10` and `10`.

 ### Centering
-After some fantastic work from [@p-realinho](https://github.com/p-realinho), we just released the ability to center parallax elements in your viewport!
-We'll be building a nice demo website, but for now check out the tests folder for several examples of how it works.

 There's two ways to implement centering, either on specific elements or as a global option.
 ```html